 It is also important to note that these types of events not only cause harm to the members of the targeted cultures but can also harm the individuals participating in the events.
 In today’s era of social media it is not difficult for future employers and graduate school admissions officers to find on-line photos of these types of events.
 With today’s employers looking for employees who can work effectively in a diverse and global environment, and because of the costs of defending against discrimination claims, participation in such events will not be looked upon favorably.

-With this in mind the Office of DEE & I will strive to make resources available to you on topics of diversity and inclusion on our webpage (coming soon).
+With this in mind the Office of Inclusive Excellence will strive to make resources available to you on topics of diversity and inclusion on our webpage (coming soon).
 We will also keep the campus community informed on the progress of the University Strategic Plan for Diversity; and progress on new initiatives that are responsive to the diversity related needs of our campus, (which also includes responding to the above recent incidents of cultural appropriation).
 Visit our webpage for related forums and workshops we hope to be sponsoring throughout the fall semester, such as the one listed below.

 For articles and resources on cultural appropriation and stereotypes go to: